kenjyco/beu/README.md

 - There is a script to help you get all the system requirements installed
-- The `beu` module auto-imports several relevant modules as their preferred 2-character shortcuts for quick interaction
+- The `beu` module auto-imports several relevant modules as their preferred 2-character (or 3-character) shortcuts for quick interaction
 - The `beu-ipython` command is a shortcut to start an `ipython` session with the `beu` module imported before you see the shell prompt
 - The commands provided by the other packages are all installed to the same